corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 * The time spent by the flow persistence requests on Kafka from the moment they were added by flows until they were received by the database worker (Kafka lag).

 Additionally, there are background processes occurring within the database worker, namely the reconciliations.
-These reconciliations are background processes responsible for ensuring the alignment of Kafka compacted topics with the database, which serves as the primary source of truth.
+The reconciliations are background processes responsible for ensuring the alignment of Kafka compacted topics with the database, which serves as the primary source of truth.
 The reconciliations run at regular intervals, loading in-memory database and Kafka records, identifying the differences (delta), and synchronizing the Kafka state to match that of the database.